bfopengradient/Overview/README.md

 ### Overview

 There is a group of researchers within data science and machine learning whose work I draw from regularly.
 In many cases their work has been pivotal to the field of data science, natural language processing(NLP) and machine learning(ML).
+Some are less well known.
 I may not always cite them in my repos but I am grateful for their invaluable research.

 They are as follows: